What is Tumor Heterogeneity?

 Understanding tumor heterogeneity is one of the key goals in cancer research and oncology these days.
 Intriguingly, it is a major challenge for clinicians regarding diagnosis and therapy.

-The tumor tissue is a very complex and heterogeneous structure consisting of different cell types which all contribute to the tumor mass as well as to the tumor microenvironment, where immune cells play a crucial – yet not fully understood – role.
+Tumor tissue is a complex and heterogeneous structure consisting of different cell types which all contribute to the tumor mass as well as to the tumor microenvironment, where immune cells play a crucial – yet not fully understood – role.
 Employing the MMI CellCut Laser Microdissection system, researchers can specifically excise morphologically different areas of the tumor to understand the cellular heterogeneity, for example in the inner tumor mass compared to the outer tumor areas.
 In addition, based on immunohistochemistry or immunofluorescence staining, invading immune cells can be identified within the tumor area and dissected for further analysis to understand their cellular heterogeneity within the cancer immune cell population.
 Moreover, single cell analysis will help to decipher the immune cells’ role in cancer as well as their interaction and regulation mechanisms.
 Learn more about the MMI CellCut

 "Our translational cancer research within the Department of Pathology, led by Prof. Godfrey Grech, focuses on particular mechanisms of tumorigenesis for the identification of novel tumour biomarkers and therapeutics.
 Using a novel approach that utilises a custom-designed technique coupled with Laser Microdissection, we have successfully isolated and measured the RNA expression of specific cell populations from breast cancer tissues to support our investigations of underlying mechanisms.